boswall/Content-Author-Accessibility-Preview/readme.txt

 * Visible while editing in Gutenburg
 * Fix false positives in the admin bar
-* Limit to the content area of the page
+* ~~Limit to the content area of the page~~
 * Show a legend
+* Animated flashing boarders - to really make it obvious
+* Options to hide certain tests
 [Suggest a change or feature!](https://github.com/boswall/Content-Author-Accessibility-Preview/issues)

+= 1.1.0 =

+* Added a container option to limit the tests to a specific area
+* All highlights are found using JS (not pure CSS anymore)
+* Added labels to highlighted elements

 = 1.0.0 =